simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 ## `validate_display_object` function docstring

-Validate specified instance is DisplayObject type or it's subclass type (e.g., Sprite).<hr>
+Validate whether a  specified instance is the `DisplayObject` type or its subclass type (e.g., Sprite).<hr>

 **[Parameters]**